-Potential Impact Significance Before Mitigation Measures Mitigation Measures Significance After Mitigation Measures f) Conflict with Habitat Conservation Plans PS Mitigation Measure BIO-2.
-LS 3.5 CULTURAL RESOURCES a, b) Historical and Archaeological Resources PS CULT-1:If any subsurface cultural or paleontological resources are encountered during project construction, all construction activities in the vicinity of the encounter shall be halted until a qualified archaeologist or paleontologist, as appropriate, can examine these materials and make a determination of their significance.
+Potential Impact Significance Before Mitigation Mitigation Macauras Significance After Mitigation f) Conflict with Habitat Conservation Plans PS Miligation Measures LS i) connet with habitat conservation rians 15 Mugaton Measure Dio-2.
+15 3.5 CULTURAL RESOURCES a, b) Historical and Archaeological Resources PS CULT-1: If any subsurface cultural or paleontological resources are encountered during project construction, all construction activities in the vicinity of the encounter shall be halted until a qualified archaeologist or paleontologist, as appropriate, can examine these materials and make a determination of their significance.
 If the resource is determined to be significant, recommendations shall be made on further mitigation measures needed to reduce potential effects on the resource to a level that would be less than significant.
 Such measures could include 1) preservation in place or 2) excavation, recovery and curation by qualified professionals.
-The Stockton Community Development Department shall be notified of any find, and the ODS shall be responsible for retaining qualified professionals, implementing recommended mitigation measures, and documenting mitigation efforts in a written report to the Community Development Department, consistent with the requirements of the CEQA Guidelines.
+The Stockton Community Development Department shall be notified of any find, and the ODS shall be responsible for retaining qualified professionals, implementing recommended mitigation measures, and documenting mitigation efforts in a written report to the Community Development Department soft the CEQA Guidelines.
 LS c) Paleontological Resources and Unique Geological Features PS Mitigation Measure CULT-1.
 LS d) Human Burials PS Mitigation Measure TCR-2 LS 3.6 GEOLOGY AND SOILS a-i) Fault Rupture Hazards NI None required a-ii, iii) Seismic Hazards PS GEO-1: Prior to final site plan approval, the ODS shall have a licensed geotechnical or soils engineer prepare a geotechnical report which shall identify engineering limitations of the site soils, including shrink-swell LS